jason00111/statistical-aggregation/blog/index.md

 It's similar for weighted average and standard deviation.
 For weighted average we need to keep track of the _weighted sum_ and the _total weight_.
 For standard deviation we need to track the _sum_, the _sum of squares_, and the _count_.

 The following equations show how we can find the desired aggregations from this metadata.
-The {% katex inline %}\sum{% endkatex %} symbol indicates to add over all the chunks.
+The \\(\sum\\) symbol indicates to add over all the chunks.

 $$
 average = \frac{ \sum sum }{ \sum count }